Our Metabolite Expertise

 Screening of LY3023414 against a subset of Hypha’s biotransforming microbes generated a number of metabolites, where no metabolism has been observed when tested against 5 human recombinant CYPs.
 The best microbial strain was scaled-up to 6L to access target metabolites M2 and M4.
 Subsequent incubation of the synthesised intermediate M5 with Cyno S9 enabled production of a further target metabolite M12.
 Metabolites were purified to > 95% purity by Hypha and the structures confirmed by NMR.
 The AOX mediated hydroxylated metabolite (M2, 20.1mg) and an N-oxide (M4, 66.3mg) were made via microbial biosynthesis and a CYP/AO mediated metabolite (M12, 18.4mg) was generated through liver S9 incubations.

-Provision of an N-glucuronide, aryl hydroxylated metabolite and an indirect O-glucuronide of a client drug
+Provision of an N-glucuronide, aryl hydroxylated metabolite and an indirect O-glucuronide of the drug cenobamate

 A US pharma client required > 200 mg of three metabolites of a drug; an N-glucuronide (M1), an indirect O-glucuronide (M2b) and a hydroxylated metabolite (M8b).
 As part of this project, multiple components of Hypha’s one-stop metabolite shop were employed, including chemical synthesis, microbial biotransformation as well as purification and structure elucidation by NMR.